Wei-HaiMing/cst438proj1/README.md

 Our project was creating a trivia game that makes use of the OpenAI API.
 When the user creates an account and signs in, they will be prompted to choose a category that has been made from the OpenAI API.
 They'll be given 8 questions to answer.
-Once they answer, they can either play again, logout, or return to the homea page.
+Once they answer, they can either play again, logout, or return to the home page.
+The user interface is designed to be simple and intuitive, with clear prompts and buttons for navigation.
+The app includes account management features such as signup, login, and persistent local storage, ensuring user progress is saved.

 ## Introduction
 Our team communicated through a Slack group chat, along with a sms group chat.